Skip to content

 Data Model

-A handful of the most important types of nodes you will encounter while working with autonomous vehicle datasets in Edge are outlined below.
+A handful of the most important types of nodes you will encounter while working with autonomous vehicle datasets in conode are outlined below.

 Scenarios